Aurenkeelin18/For_You_Thorough_Recruiter/HoustonAirQuality/05_ModelApplication/README.md

 * VOCs emission could be added, which is part of the ozone formation equation.
 * Industrial emission could be added, if available with geographical details.
 * The imbalance of the AQI labels could be overcome using a Deep Learning model.

+You may find the PowerPoint and pdf reoprts [here](https://github.com/Aurenkeelin18/For_You_Thorough_Recruiter/blob/26172496fb5b58642563a6e7ffeafc3eec920442/HoustonAirQuality/07_Reports/)